Bitcoin Cash Hard Fork

 From this point onward there were two diverging and competing chains which both had a claim on the Bitcoin brand.
 This competition spanned all of the aspects which make up a cryptocurrency:

 - Competition for hashpower.
-BCH launched with an emergency difficulty adjustment algorithm as part of the hard fork, a drop in hashpower was predicted (because most mining power signalled support for BTC).
+BCH launched with an emergency difficulty adjustment3 algorithm as part of the hard fork, a drop in hashpower was predicted (because most mining power signalled support for BTC).
 BCH difficulty was lowered and made more dynamic so that the pace of new block production would be maintained.
-BCH duly lost the competition to accumulate more PoW than BTC, and the emergency difficulty adjustment caused large oscillations in BCH hashpower, speeding up its issuance - and also impacting the BTC chain.
+BCH duly lost the competition to accumulate more PoW than BTC, and the emergency difficulty adjustment caused large oscillations in BCH hashpower, speeding up its issuance - and also impacting the BTC chain4.

 - Competition for recognition.
 As the birth of BCH involved a hard fork, economic actors (like exchanges and payment service providers) had to decide whether they would recognize this new chain with its different rules, and how they would recognize it.
 Over time, most economic actors accepted the rival chain under the name Bitcoin Cash and ticker symbol BCH.
 In the later failed SegWit2x hard fork attempt (considered here), the choice by most exchanges to label the non-2x chain as BTC played an important role.